GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 .. |pic3| image:: fcCo2-sat-2.png
    :width: 32%

-The heterogeneous values of the log permeability field can also be visualized in Paraview:
+The heterogeneous values of the log permeability field can also be visualized in Paraview as shown below:

 .. image:: fcCo2-logK.png
    :width: 400px